How can you have a visit with an inmate?

 How can I speak with an inmate over the telephone?

-To receive calls from an inmate, the inmate must place you on his telephone list, and you must set up an account with our inmate telephone vendor.
-Visit this page of our website for information/directions.
+To receive calls from an inmate, the inmate must place you on his/her telephone list, and you must set up an account with our inmate telephone vendor.

 Once you are on an inmate's telephone list, he can call you.
 What you do on your end of the call – record it – is not something we can control.